 attributes.
 Note these are only possible candidates, not absolute ones.

-GCC guesses that function pointers with format
+GCC guesses that function pointers with format attributes that

 are used in assignment, initialization, parameter passing or return

-statements should have a corresponding format
+statements should have a corresponding format attribute in the

 resulting type.
 I.e. the left-hand side of the assignment or